bahrus/deframe/README.md

 Step 2:

-Rapidly and loudly type a bunch of useless memorized commands in your terminal until carpel syndrome sets in.
+Rapidly and loudly type a bunch of useless memorized commands in your terminal until carpel tunnel syndrome sets in.
 Pretend you are Commander Data and can read the response text as it flies by.
 Feel at one with your computer.

 Step 3: